Lars Schwander

-Lars Schwander (born 15 December 1957) is a Danish photographer and gallerist.
-As a photographer he is most known for his portraits of international artists.
-In 1996 he founded Fotografisk Center in Copenhagen, an exhibition space for art photography.
+Lars Schwander (born 15 December 1957) is a Danish photographer, and gallerist.
+As a photographer, he is best known for his portraits of international artists.
+In 1996, dhe founded the Fotografisk Center in Copenhagen, an exhibition space for art photography.

-Biography
+Early life

-Lars Schwander (www.larsschwander.com) was born in 1957.
+Lars Schwander was born in 1957.

+Career

 In the 1980s he was the co-editor of the magazine Sidegaden before founding his own magazine Copyright.

 Photography

 Schwander has portrayed many international artists in his photography, including Björk, Leonard Cohen, Annie Leibovitz, Peter Greenaway, Roger Ballen, Günther Förg, Martin Kippenberger, Duane Michals, Helmut Newton, Yoko Ono, Cindy Sherman and Lawrence Weiner.

 His artistic work is represented in international collections such as those of Bibliothèque Nationale in Paris, the Musée de la photographie in Belgium, the Royal Danish Library in Copenhagen, the Brandts Museum of Photographic Art, Louis Vuitton Foundation in Paris, the Lenono Photo Archive in New York and the extensive German Olbricht Collection in Essen.